peekxc/clustertree/README.md

 ## Additional References
 The cluster tree theory itself has a long history.
 For a brief overview of the definition, see section  **11.13** of:
-> Hartigan, John A., and J. A. Hartigan.
-Clustering algorithms.
+> Hartigan, John A. Clustering algorithms.
 Vol. 209.
 New York: Wiley, 1975. for an overview of what Hartigan refers to as the *density-contour tree,* and brief overview of the background and associated concepts of formal high-density clustering.

 Established notions of consistency of the above class of estimators can be found in: